rust-lang/rfcs/text/3729-sized-hierarchy.md

 As `MetaSized` and `Pointee` are not default bounds, there is no equivalent to `?Sized` for these traits.

+**Edition change:** In the current edition, new marker traits would not be added to the prelude.

 ### Implicit `const MetaSized` supertraits
 [implicit-const-metasized-supertraits]: #implicit-const-metasized-supertraits